pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.markdown

 {% endraw %}

 For purposes of the convention part, when we talk generally about multiplying matrices together, we can think of the above as either a `4x1` matrix (4 rows and 1 column - column major) or a `1x4` matrix (1 row and 4 columns - row major).
-This fits with the bigger picture of multiplying matrices of different sizes together (this is useful to know about but rarely something that comes up outside of multiplying vectors and matrices together, at least in a game development setting).
+This fits with the bigger picture of multiplying matrices of different sizes together (this is useful to know about but it's rarely something that comes up outside of multiplying vectors and matrices together, at least in a game development setting).

 To multiply two matrices together we multiply the row(s) on the left hand side with the column(s) on the right hand side.

-For a matrix multiplication to be valid, the number of columns of the matrix on the left has to equal the number of rows in the matrix on the right.
+For a matrix multiplication to be valid, the number of columns the matrix has on the left has to equal the number of rows the matrix has on the right.
 Most of the time in game engines we're just multiplying square matrices (`3x3` or `4x4`) so we don't think about it, but if we remember to sometimes think of vectors as their `1xN` or `Mx1` matrix counterparts, this explains why when multiplying by a column vector it goes on the right and when multiplying by a row vector it goes on the left.

 {% raw %}